Introduction to Cluster Algebras. Chapter 7: From minimal triple diagrams to reduced plabic graphs

 \begin{remark} As we have seen, A.~Postnikov's theory of plabic graphs \cite{postnikov} is closely related to D.~Thurston's theory of triple diagrams \cite{thurston}.
 In particular, reduced plabic graphs are essentially minimal triple diagrams in disguise.
-While we have not discussed it here, there are some \emph{reduction [3] moves} that can be repeatedly applied to a non-reduced plabic graph (resp., a non-minimal triple diagram) in order to---eventually---make it reduced (resp., minimal).
-Here the two theories diverge: reduction moves for triple diagrams preserve the strand permutation, but reduction moves for plabic graphs do not preserve the trip permutation.
-In spite of that, reduction moves for plabic graphs fit into the theory of the totally nonnegative Grassmannian, as they are compatible with its cell decomposition, cf.\ \cite[Section~12]{postnikov}.
-We will discuss this in the next chapter. \end{remark}
+If one starts with a non-reduced (leafless) plabic graph, one can apply the moves together with the reduction move (R1) in order to transform the graph into a reduced one.
+Similarly, one can apply reduction moves to a a non-minimal triple diagram in order to eventually make it minimal.
+Here, however, the two theories diverge: reduction moves for triple diagrams preserve the strand permutation, but reduction moves for plabic graphs do not preserve the trip permutation.
+In spite of that, reduction for plabic graphs fits into the theory of the totally nonnegative Grassmannian, as it is compatible with its cell decomposition, cf.\ \cite[Section~12]{postnikov}.
+We will discuss this in a subsequent chapter. \end{remark}